 We have conducted a thorough examination of the latest versions of Audials and StreamFab and meticulously compiled a comprehensive guide in the hopes of uncovering insights from our user experience.

-Audials has support for recording videos with multiple language subtitles from 8 streaming sites and 3 live services (the latest version of 2025).
+Audials has support for recording videos with multiple language subtitles from 22 streaming sites, 5 live services, and 16 video sharing platforms (the latest version of 2026).

 For the average user, these 8 streaming screen recording technologies can adequately meet their needs.
 The most pleasant surprise is that Audials allows you to skip advertisements during the recording process (if the service is ad-supported, such as Amazon Freeve).
 But it now only supports Windows.
 As for macOS, it doesn't and probably won't add the support.
 You can find more about it in this Audials review.

 Although the operation is simple, the quality of the screen recording is quite limited (*especially noticeable, particularly for sports scenes and sporting videos).
-If you are a streaming audience member and wish to save streaming videos, your offline viewing experience may be subpar.
+If you are a streaming audience member and mainly rely on screen recording to keep a copy of what you watch, your offline viewing experience may still be subpar.

 Besides, my PC's fan has spun crazily since the recording started.
 I found it takes almost half of the CPU usage.
 In this situation, if your PC is not powerful enough, you can't do anything else on your device until the record is finished.
 Or even worse, you may encounter Audials not working at all.